RRethy/tcount/QUERIES.md

 ### Query Directory Locations

-When `--query=foo` is used, `tc` will begin looking for the `foo` query inside a query directory.
+When `--query=foo` is used, `tcount` will begin looking for the `foo` query inside a query directory.
 When it find a `foo` query for any language, it will stop looking for other query directories and only languages with `foo.scm` in the current query directory will have the query counted.

 When looking for a query directory with the query, the following locations will be searched:

 1. `$PWD/.tc_queries/` will be considered a query directory
-2. `$XDG_CONFIG_HOME/tc/*/` will each (post-expansion) be considered query directories
+2. `$XDG_CONFIG_HOME/tcount/*/` will each (post-expansion) be considered query directories

 There is no guarantee about the expansion order for #2 so conflicting queries results in undefined behaviour as to which is used.